ollien/bittorrent-sync-web-client/README.md

 BitTorrent Sync Web Client
 ==========================

-A web client for BitTorrent Sync.
+A web client for BitTorrent Sync, using cherrypy and Project Polymer.

 I made this so I could finally use Btsync as opposed to Dropbox, since the major dealbreaker was that Btsync didn't have a web client.